- LEGISLATIVE FRAMEWORK

 9.4 Obtaining evidence and other court assistance

-9.4.1 The arbitral tribunal is entitled to ask the courts for assistance in summoning witnesses.
-96 Ibid, art 1192(1).
-Upon such a request, the court shall summon the witness or expert to appear before the arbitral tribunal and, should such a person fail to do so, the court may administer a fine and even ask the police to bring that person to the hearing.
-Recourse to the courts is extremely rare in practice.
+9.4.1 The arbitral tribunal is entitled to ask the courts for assistance in summoning witnesses, document production or other taking of evidence actions.
+99 Upon such a request, the court shall summon the witness to appear before the arbitral tribunal and, should such a person fail to do so, the court may administer a fine and even ask the police to bring that person to the hearing.
+Recourse to the courts is relatively rare in practice.

 10. CHALLENGING AND APPEALING AN AWARD THROUGH THE COURTS